-The Expanded Versions "L" and "M"
+The Expanded Versions "L", "M" and "M i1"

 The ECI/bvdm Gray Control Strip versions "L" and "M" are based on the basic "S" version and contain additional patches for the measurement of other process parameters.

 Illustration 2: Expanded versions "L" and "M" with their density values above each patch, identification lines below and an abbreviated version on the left side of the wedge.